iris-rod/iris-rod.github.io/index.md

 # Latest Projects

+Find more about these projects and more on [Other Projects](https://iris-rod.github.io/portfolio/OtherProjects.html)!

 ## Currently working on

 Right now, I'm focusing on developing my C++ knowledge through an Udemy course in Unreal (85% done!) and also going back to the basics of C++ programming.
 My foundations on this language must be strong enough to learn more and improve.